mosets/docs/installation.md

 4. Click '**Save**' to save the menu.

 You have successfully publish Mosets Tree to your Joomla website.
 A link for Mosets Tree is now available in front-end under your Main Menu module.

+## Frequently Asked Question {#faq}

+{question}Which PHP version should I use?{/question}
+{answer}
+Although both Joomla and Mosets specify PHP 5.3.10 as the minimum requirement, it is an End-of-life (EOL) version that is not supported by PHP project any more.

+PHP 5.6 is the recommended version because it currently has active support and is not estimated to be EOL'd until 28 Aug 2017.
+{/answer}